DevSeeder/places/README.md

 [Swagger](https://app.swaggerhub.com/apis/dev-seeder/Places/)

-At the moment, it's working only for Brazilians places.
+At the moment, it's working only for Brazilians Neighborhoods.